-In my opinion, the most important goal of the FPV backpack manufactures is to design a product that fits any racing quadcopter.
+In my opinion, the most important goal of the FPV backpack manufacturers is to design a product that fits any racing quadcopter.
 Nevertheless, if you want to fit inside more than one drone, the challenge is even bigger.
-At first impression the FPV Airport Helipak by ThinkThank is not just very customizable but also comfortable.
+At first impression, the FPV Airport Helipak by ThinkThank is not just very customizable but also comfortable.

 I already reviewed last year two TTP quadcopter backpacks which I still own and use every time I’m going in a flying session.
 I like them because they are very comfortable and also durable.

 Two weeks ago I was contacted by Brian from Think Thank Photo about the possibility to review their latest quadcopter backpack called “FPV Airport Helipak“.
 Because I need a larger backpack for my FPV stuff I gladly accepted his offer.